ISSN: 1139-8736 Depósito Legal: B-49224-99 |

 malignant neoplasms

-lymphomas stem cell or histiocytic, poorly or well differentiated form of malignant neoplasm.
+poorly or well differentiated form of malignant neoplasm.

-lymph nodes, spleen, liver, and other viscera.
+lymph nodes, spleen, liver, and other

-Hodgkin’s lymphoma malignant neoplasm of lymphocytic predominance or depletion,
+Hodgkins lymphoma malignant neoplasm of lymphocytic predominance or depletion,

 mixed cellularity or nodular sclerosis.